 a.
-The standard attire is the program uniform which includes your radiation badge, identification badge, and right and left markers.
-Mandatory FLAT markers with student initials or numbers are required for clinical and will be assigned to the student by the program.
-X-ray markers must be purchased and received before the start of clinical in October.
+The official clothing is the program uniform that consists of your radiation badge, identification badge, and right and left markers.
+Required markers with designated initials or numbers are needed for clinical use and will be provided to the student by the program.
+X-ray markers must be acquired and obtained prior to the commencement of clinical in October.

-Students are required to use their Flat markers on radiographic studies when performing on direct and indirect supervision.
-Students must reorder their markers in the event they are lost during the program at their own cost in order to remain compliant with the clinical competency evaluation process.
+Students are obligated to utilize their Flat markers on radiographic studies when operating under direct and indirect supervision.
+Should students lose their markers during the program, they must reorder them at their own expense to continue meeting the clinical competency evaluation requirements.
+Loaner markers are available until new markers arrive.